-The U.S. Software and IT Services Industry
+The Software and Information Technology Services Industry in the United States

 The industry has increased its revenue by an average of six percent between 2010 and 2011, totaling $606 billion in 2011.
 Overall, research and development spending in the United States information and communications technology (ICT) sectors increased by 6.3 percent to $126.3 billion in 2011.
 The United States accounts for more than 55 percent of global ICT research and development.

-There are more than 100,000 software and information technology (IT) services companies in the United States, and more than 99 percent are small and medium-sized firms (i.e., under 500 employees).
+There are more than 100,000 software and IT services companies in the United States, and more than 99 percent are small and medium-sized firms (i.e., under 500 employees).
 This total includes software publishers, suppliers of custom computer programming services, computer systems design firms, and facilities management companies.
 The industry draws on a highly educated and skilled U.S. workforce of nearly two million people, a number which has continued to grow during the past decade.

 U.S. software firms operate in a mature, harmonized market and have a reputation for producing reliable and effective solutions that accelerate quickly to the marketplace.
 International companies in the industry have shown a keen interest in the U.S. market because of its strong intellectual property rights laws and enforcement.
 U.S. companies lead the world’s packaged- and custom-software markets, and are competitive in nearly all other market segments with a relatively stable overseas market share.